GLOBAL MARKETS-Equities slide on European summit doubts

 The euro fell to its lowest in almost two weeks against the dollar and looked set to extend losses.

-Brent crude fell below $90 at one point, with concerns about faltering global growth and Europe's debt crisis hitting investor confidence.
-But the global benchmark for oil ended the day slightly higher after trading lower for most of the session.
+Brent crude slipped, falling below $90 at one point, with concerns about faltering global growth and Europe's intractable debt crisis hitting investor confidence.

 * King Salman arrives in Kuala Lumpur for start of rare Asian tour